Home Compare BA vs DSV.CO

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BA: S&P 500, DSV.CO: STOXX 600).

-The clearest separation starts in stability, with valuation adding a second layer of support.
-DSV A/S leads by 9 points on the overall comparison score.
+Most of the visible separation comes from stability.
+DSV A/S leads by 12 points on the overall comparison score.

 Trajectory Similarity